Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 • Verifying that vendor documentation is complete and current before deployment.

-• Ensuring the system is deployed according to the vendor’s instructions for use — not customized in ways that invalidate the conformity assessment.
+• Ensuring the system is deployed according to the vendor’s instructions — not customized in ways that invalidate the conformity assessment.

 • Implementing human oversight measures in their own operational workflows, not merely relying on the vendor’s assertion that the system supports human oversight.